brentstrong/bbq/README.md

 * Marinade overnight (or longer).
 * Trim as much fat off as possible.
 * Cut into 4in long and 1/4“ thick pieces before you place in marinade.
-* Smoke at 180 until done - I like to go until all the red has faded to a dark brown/black color.
-This might be considered overdone, but I like it almost crispy.
-6hrs seems about right.
+* Smoke at 180 until done - I had started going 6hrs with it but recently backed off to around 4 because it was getting too crispy/hard.

 ## Jerky Marinade
 * For 3-5lbs meat